Midwest Leadership Institute - FAQ

 1. Please spend time

-2. Please read the required readings posted on Blackboard and consider suggested readings in areas which are of interest to you.
+2. Please consider suggested readings in areas which are of interest to you.

-3. Please review the materials on Blackboard concerning “Small Group Exercises and Group Presentations” and review the “Small Group Scenarios”.
+3. Please review the materials on Dropbox concerning “Small Group Exercises and Group Presentations.”

 4. Please design a personal scenario that allows you to give your full attention to the Institute activities in order to take full advantage of your participation and not be burdened by regular daily responsibilities at work.